Gautham25/Spatial-Querying-using-SIMBA-Spark/README.md

 #Some of the data files are too big for github hence cannot be uploaded here

+1. Retrieved all the restaurants located inside the 5th road ring of the city of Beijing.
+2. Determined count of how many people (average per hour) are around 2 Km of the famous Tiananmen Square in Beijing on workdays (Monday to Friday)
+3. Used midpoints of the area from the 5th ring found previously and determined the number of trajectories start in a quadrant but end in a different one and how many trajectories start and end in the same quadrant
+4. Divided the trajectory dataset into samples between two months and discovered the top 20 points with the highest the number of points within 100 meters radius around them
+5. Discovered the top 10 most popular Points of interest between different year individually

 First, unzip the project folder.
 Then go into the project folder.
 Run sbt package

 Second, go into the spark folder